gpmd/playbook/_posts/pages/2014-07-01-project-scaffolding.md

 ## 8. Optimisation

-Building on [research and recommendations by Ilya Gregorik at Google](https://www.youtube.com/watch?v=YV1nKLWoARQ&feature=youtu.be), we have invested time in optimising the critical rendering path on our projects.
+Building on [research and recommendations by Ilya Gregorik at Google](https://www.youtube.com/watch?v=YV1nKLWoARQ&feature=youtu.be), we are investing time in "optimising the critical rendering path".
 This focuses particularly on optimising sites when viewed on lower bandwidth 'mobile' devices.

 #### Images